ImSwordQueen/Aerofox8/README.md

 </p>

 ---
-AerofoxSomewhatExtras is a subset of extras made by me (ImSwordKing) that modifies firefox to include some modifications extra modifications not included in the OG.
+AerofoxSomewhatExtras is a subset of extras made by me (ImSwordKing) that modifies firefox to include some modifications extra modifications not included in the OG theme.

 Made for 109.0 Only.